 Take a look at the images below to see where each of the ride vehicles was located during the evacuation:

-Officials from the Orlando Fire Department said that local fire crews were on standby to offer help if needed.
+Officials from the Orlando Fire Department said local fire crews were on standby to offer help if needed.
 However, in the case of this particular ride breakdown, nobody was hurt.

-Have you ever been stuck on a theme park attraction?
+Have you ever been stuck on a theme Park attraction?
 Did you have to get evacuated?
 Let us know your experiences in the comments below.